sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

 * **`REACT_APP_SHARETRIBE_SDK_BASE_URL`**

-  The base url to access the Sharetribe Flex Marketplace API.
+  The base url to access the Sharetribe Marketplace API.
 The template uses the correct one by default so no need to set this.

 * **`REACT_APP_FACEBOOK_APP_ID`**